cf4m/cf4m/doc-src/docs/guide/README.md

 ## Usage

 ::: warning
-Currently only Event, Module and Setting
+Currently only Event, Module,Setting and Command
 :::

 ### Instance